VaibhavUpreti/authkeeper/README.md

 import * as authkeeper from 'authkeeper';
 const { OAuthClient } = authkeeper;

-const oauthConfig = {
+// Use any OAuth Provider of your choice const oauthConfig = {
   client_id: process.env.CLIENT_ID,
   client_secret: process.env.CLIENT_SECRET_KEY,